-These assignments are available in MyLab IT (Igo/mylab-it/).
-MyLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
+These assignments are available in MyLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
 Late submissions will not be accepted.
 Grades for MyLab Bonus Projects may not be appealed.

 Students are responsible for setting their Student ID in MyLab IT as shown in our instructions (/help/mylab/student-id/).
 Students with incorrectly set Student IDs may not receive credit for MyLab Bonus Projects if the issue is not corrected by the MyLab Late Submission Deadline.